 There are so many varied opinions on this, it's hard to say.

-Just from my own personal experience, I often don't eat until mid morning. and if I did eat first thing, then I don't stop until I go to bed, so for me it's a bad thing to eat early.
-You might be different
+Just from my own personal experience, I often don't eat until mid morning. and if I did eat first thing, then I don't stop until I go to bed, (see the cram circuit for a possible answer to this) so for me it's not always such a good idea to have an earluy breakfast.
+You might be different.
+But if you do have breakfast make sure its a good one with all the nutrients you need, not just carbs and not just protein, but a good balanced mix

 There are plenty of wonderful healthy breakfast recipes around, but let's face it, in the modern world time is limited and breakfast is usually either rushed or non existent.